 Which takes longer?
 CELTA or TEFL?

 You’d normally expect a CELTA course to last four to five weeks, however, if you choose to do your course part-time CELTA classes it may last up to 11 weeks.
 The length of TEFL programmes, on the other hand, can vary greatly, with some lasting a weekend or just a few days.
-No matter what type of course you choose, it’s important that your course includes over 100 hours of classroom experience, as this is the standard requirement for working at schools that are accredited by the British Council.
+No matter what type of course you choose, it’s important that your course includes over 100 hours of classroom experience, as this is the standard requirement for working at schools that are accredited.

 A CELTA course will normally include 120 hours of teaching as well as six hours of assessed teaching practice which is supervised by your course tutor.
 At British Study Centres, your CELTA course will also include six hours of observing other experienced teachers.

 For most people, the CELTA course is quite a big commitment.
 A full-time course will normally mean around six hours a day of study plus all the extra time you’ll need to put in at home.
 That’s why many people prefer to study for their CELTA part-time or online.
 With British Study Centres, you can even opt to do a fast-track online CELTA which allows you to become CELTA qualified completely online in just four short weeks.

 TEFL courses, on the other hand, may require a bit less of your time, with many of them taking place over a weekend.
 However, depending on your level of teaching experience, you might find that a two-day course isn't long enough to give you the skills you need to teach English effectively to non-native speakers.